Shepherding Materials

 Let them flow in ceaseless praise,

-2. Take my hands, and let them move
+Let them flow in ceaseless praise. - Take my hands, and let them move

 At the impulse of Thy love;